9 results / Reset Filter

 Oct 28, 2019 Digital Humanism, Public Lecture, Social Responsibility Following a workshop and the Vienna Manifesto on Digital Humanism, we invite you to a public lecture series on this critical and urgent topic.

-Jun 4, 2019 Vienna Gödel Lecture, Public Lecture, Report Oren Etzioni pleads for separating science from science fiction and an ethically informed approach to the risks and chances of AI.
+Jun 4, 2019 Vienna Gödel Lecture, Report, Public Lecture Oren Etzioni pleads for separating science from science fiction and an ethically informed approach to the risks and chances of AI.

 Oct 1, 2018 Public Lecture, Research, CIS, Social Responsibility The Centre for Informatics and Society (CIS) of the Faculty of Informatics is announcing a public lecture series on aspects of the Digital Transformation.

-May 24, 2018 Vienna Gödel Lecture, Public Lecture, Report Turing Award winner Manuel Blum asks whether machines can develop consciousness, and why that needn’t frighten us.
+May 24, 2018 Vienna Gödel Lecture, Report, Public Lecture Turing Award winner Manuel Blum asks whether machines can develop consciousness, and why that needn’t frighten us.

-Jun 14, 2017 Vienna Gödel Lecture, Public Lecture, Report, Social Responsibility Ricardo Baeza-Yates explains the many types and mechanisms of inclination and how to break the “vicious circle of bias.”
+Jun 14, 2017 Vienna Gödel Lecture, Report, Public Lecture, Social Responsibility Search technology expert Ricardo Baeza-Yates explains the many types and mechanisms of inclination and how to break the “vicious circle of bias.”

 Jun 9, 2016 Vienna Gödel Lecture, Report, Public Lecture, Social Responsibility Jeannette Wing explains why every child should learn to think computationally, and why this ability benefits society.

 Mar 27, 2015 Vienna Gödel Lecture, Report, Public Lecture, Social Responsibility Peter Norvig demonstrates how machines can independently learn to perform complex tasks or develop sophisticated game strategies.